 What if I have unusual formatting questions or I am unsure about the format I'm using?

-Thesis and Dissertation Services always welcomes phone calls, emails, or short walk-in consultations (preferably by appointment).
+Thesis and Dissertation Services always welcomes phone calls, emails, or short walk-in consultations.
 You may also bring your document to a Pre-Submittal Conference.

 Go to Top